-7.1.4.1 SNR (eSNR)
+7.1.4.1 Signal to Noise Ratio (SNR) Observable

-This observable represents the electrical signal-to-noise ratio on an ingress optical lane and is defined as the minimum of the three individual eye SNR values, where the SNRi for each of the three eyes is defined as the ratio of the difference of the mean voltage between neighboring levels divided by the sum of the standard deviations of the two neighboring levels.
+For an ingress optical lane this observable represents an optical signal-to-noise ratio estimated from electrical amplitude statistics.
+It is defined as the minimum of the three individual eye SNR_i values, where the SNRi for each of the three eyes is defined as the ratio of the difference of the mean voltage between neighboring levels divided by the sum of the standard deviations of the two neighboring levels.